 preparing guidelines on this process which outline the technical and human resources required and the international standards to be applied.

-Broadcasting
+Broadcasting and video

 The objective of BDT work in broadcasting is to enable developing countries to achieve smooth migration from analogue to digital broadcasting and to follow the post-transition activities, such as the introduction of new broadcasting services and allocation of the digital dividend.
+At the same time, it should be noted that apart from traditional broadcasting methods, telecommunication networks have become important in carrying video content which is gradually becoming one of the most important application areas of communication services.

 In particular, activities will be focused on: